Custom Transport Mechanisms¶

 class: "MyCustomTransport"

-description: "My custom MCP transport implementation"
+description: "My custom transport"

-from mcp_fuzzer.transport import create_custom_transport
+from mcp_fuzzer.transport import register_custom_driver, TransportDriver

 Example: WebSocket Transport¶